kendojitsu/Kendo/README.md

 <br>
 This project is built using the C++ programming language, ensuring efficiency and high-performance capabilities in network packet capture and analysis.
 </p>

+<h2>Licence</h2>

+Kendo, developed under the GNU GPLv2 license, operates with certain licensing provisions.
+To ensure clarity, please refer to the full text of the license found in the COPYING file, as it is the legally binding document.
+The following notes are intended to aid those unfamiliar with the GPLv2.

+1. **Usage Restrictions:**
+   - There are no restrictions on the use of Kendo.
+   - Restrictions apply to the distribution of Kendo in both source and binary forms.

+2. **License Coverage:**
+   - Most components of Kendo are licensed under "GPL version 2 or later."
+   - Some files may be subject to different licenses compatible with the GPLv2.

+3. **Special Cases:**
+   - Certain utilities within the Kendo source have distinct licenses:
+     - The WinPcap utility is licensed under the GPLv3+.
+   - Despite these exceptions, only the tools themselves are subject to these licenses, and the output of the tools is not considered a derived work.
+Thus, the output can be safely licensed for Kendo's use.

+4. **Library Distribution:**
+   - Parts of Kendo may be built and distributed as libraries.
+   - These library components remain under the GPL and are not subject to the Lesser General Public License or any other license.

+5. **Integration into Applications:**
+   - If you integrate all or part of Kendo into your own application, the application must be released under a license compatible with the GPL.

+By adhering to these licensing terms, users and developers ensure compliance with the GNU GPLv2 license governing Kendo.
+It is advisable to consult the full license text for authoritative information on the legal aspects of Kendo's distribution and usage.

+<h2>Disclaimer:</h2>

+This product comes with no warranties, either expressed or implied.
+Users are advised to utilize the product at their own risk.

+For inquiries or communication with the Kendo Team, please contact us at kendojitsu.katana@gmail.com.